TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 You may want to back up periodically as you play in case you come across save breaking issues with the mod.

-Back up TPPs original 01.dat in
+Back up TPPs original 00.dat and 01.dat in
 <steam path>\steamapps\common\MGS_TPP\master\0\
 This does not apply if you've already modded it.